julian-labuschagne/drupal/README.md

-# drupal
+# Drupal 7
-A docker image to create and manage Drupal sites
+A Docker image to create and manage Drupal 7 websites.